Business coaching · Fire Path

 Sixty to ninety minutes.
 You describe the situation.
 The work begins in the describing.
 By the end of the conversation, either the structural mistake is named, or the reason it cannot be named in one conversation is named.
 Either way, something has moved.

-Engagement Will I need Tier 01 or Tier 02?
+Engagement Will I need one-time coaching or ongoing 1:1 business work?

 Timing What if the decision has been open for years?